Neuroling/SPINCO_SINEEG/ScienceCloud.md

-## QUERIES
+## QUERIES  !
--   console and "remote desktop" window size.
-Can't go fullscreen ?
+- Windows matlab licensing
+- Windows as remote desktop.
+Recommended to create user profiles. ?
+- Transfer a VM (snapshot ) from one project to another

 ## Access a WINDOWS VM from remote desktop